spurll/spellbook/examples/omnibus.md

 * 4 spoons sap of triffid
 * superstition
 * 7 thimbles dew of elm
-* ¼ scruple prisine rib of wombat
+* ¼ scruple pristine rib of wombat
 * mind of swallow
 * breath of lungfish
 * corruption